LEAD (Leadership Exploration And Development) for Change

-July - Primarily for rising Sophomores through rising Seniors
+July - Primarily for rising Sophomores through rising Juniors

 The National Jesuit Student Leadership Conference (NJSLC) brings together student leaders from Jesuit colleges and universities to further their leadership development in the Ignatian tradition, in order to better serve their institutions and communities.
 Funding will be available each year to send students to this conference.